 Give it a try and then let us know how it goes.

-Made First Bone Broth - Did I Screw Up?
+Bone Broth - lid on or not?
 5 Answers

 How much do you love Bone Broth?
 7 Answers